Xi'an Launches 200 Electric Taxis, Clean Energy to Replace Gas by 2019 | 08.08.19 | finanzen.ch

 Xi'an Launches 200 Electric Taxis, Clean Energy to Replace Gas by 2019

 XI'AN, China, Aug.
-7, 2019 /CNW/ -- Xi'an, the capital city of China'sShaanxi province, announced to launch 200 new electric taxis as part of its green transportation program, which aims to introduce 6,461 electric taxis by the end of 2019.
+8, 2019 /PRNewswire/ -- Xi'an, the capital city of China'sShaanxi province, announced to launch 200 new electric taxis as part of its green transportation program, which aims to introduce 6,461 electric taxis by the end of 2019.

 6,461 Dual-fuel taxis currently in operation, along with 8,124 methanal and electric vehicles, will be gradually phased out and replaced by methanol and electric vehicles in Xi'an's pursuit of becoming China's first emission-free, ecological city.